Lane Thomas Player Props: Nationals vs. Astros

-On Tuesday, Lane Thomas (.279 on-base percentage in past 10 games, 53 points below season-long percentage) and the Washington Nationals play the Houston Astros, whose starting pitcher will be Hunter Brown.
+On Wednesday, Lane Thomas (.286 on-base percentage in past 10 games, 52 points below season-long percentage) and the Washington Nationals face the Houston Astros, whose starting pitcher will be Framber Valdez.
 First pitch is at 8:10 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Braves.
+He racked up two hits (going 2-for-3 with a double) in his most recent game against the Astros.

 Lane Thomas Game Info & Props vs. the Astros